ribanez7/eltiempo/README.md

 There's also a utils module for the easy of time calculations.
 I have to say that the purpose of that is just to be able to scale this cli playing with more complex dates.
 That's also the reason I have included active_support parts regarding time calculations, since it has a very handy abstraction of date and time objects.
 But for the moment, it is not needed.

-Before checking the api client, I thought that week predictions should take from monday to sunday of the current week.
-That's why I focused on how to deal with the proper dates, using active_support date utils and passing start and until dates.
-After that, I realised that the api we are using doesn't allow this kind of operations, and that for the week predictions you have to think on today plus 7 days.
-So from commit 0e961dc, anything has been reduced to the only possible actions we get from tiempo.com.
-For the same reason, I have enabled the options start, until, and between, just in case an enhancement is needed.
+I suppose that week predictions should take any real value available on the api.tiempo.com site.
+That's why I focused on how to deal with proper dates, using active_support date utils and passing :start and :until options.
+I realised that the api we are using doesn't allow this kind of operations, but I have enabled them (start, until, and between), just in case an enhancement is needed.

 ## Installation and usage